twoBirds/twobirds-core/README.md

 The learning curve is very shallow, since tB only requires JS/ES5 knowledge as a prerequisite and does not have a lot of declarative abstraction.

+Everybody who knows some jQuery will feel at home immediately.

 ### Comparision

 twoBirds can be compared to any web component framework.